John Barker (ballet): Career

 Barker studied and collaborated for many years with Vera Kostrovitskaya, who was Agrippina Vaganova's assistant.
-He translated from Russian to English the "School of classical dance : the textbook of the Vaganova Choreographic School, Leningrad, USSR," written by Vera Kostrovitskaya and Alexei Pisarev.
-He also translated and published in the U.S., "101 classical dance lessons : from the first through the eighth year of study : with forty-eight lessons on pointe" written by Vera Kostrovitskaya.
+He translated from Russian to English the School of Classical Dance : the textbook of the Vaganova Choreographic School, Leningrad, USSR, written by Vera Kostrovitskaya and Alexei Pisarev.
+He also translated and published in the U.S., 101 classical dance lessons : from the first through the eighth year of study : with forty-eight lessons on pointe written by Vera Kostrovitskaya.
 Barker also wrote and published a ballet bulletin, Soubresaut.

-Barker taught the Russian Choreographic School's ballet Teaching Method to pedagogical students at his own school, as well as travelling to other locations to teach the method.
+Barker taught the Vaganova Choreographic School's ballet Teaching Method—as described in the two works: School of Classical Dance and 101 Classical Dance Lessons—to pedagogical students at his own school, as well as travelling to other locations to teach the method.
 Among them, the Scapino Ballet School in Amsterdam.